• Skip to primary navigation

 Keep in mind that Girls Going to College need to stay safe.

-Keep in mind that being safe is also a priority.
+Keep in mind that being safe (Affiliate Link) is also a priority.
 Don't walk around at nighttime.
 Stay on brightly lit streets.
 Always walk with at least two other people.
 Walk around when everyone else is walking around during the day.
 Don't leave the campus boundaries.
 Know exactly where the campus boundaries are and where they are not.

 Volunteering will help others and yourself.